 23 Jan HMRC or Tax Scam

-HMRC have also called on people to stay vigilant to avoid falling for tax refund scams.
+HMRC has also called on people to stay vigilant to avoid falling for tax refund scams.
 The scams typically take the form of the fraudster sending a fake email or SMS text promising a tax rebate in order to trick people into disclosing their bank account and personal details.
 In reminding people to be aware, Mel Stride, the Financial Secretary to the Treasury, said:

 ‘HMRC only informs you about tax refunds through the post or through your pay via your employer.
 All emails, text messages, or voicemail messages saying you have a tax refund are a scam.
 Do not click on any links in these messages, and forward them to HMRC’s phishing email address and phone number’.